John Stevenson (doctor)

 John Stevenson (c.
 1718 – March 23, 1785), a Scot, pioneer merchant and developer of Baltimore, Maryland, if not indeed its actual founder, was known as the "American Romulus."

-Records indicate that John Stevenson and his brother, Henry, also a doctor came to British North America from Ireland in 1734.
+Records indicate that John Stevenson and his brother, Henry, also a medical doctor came to British North America from Ireland in 1734.
 On November 13, 1735, Stevenson married Mary Tipton; she died December 6, 1736.